magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > NOTE 6: we could have returned more detailed messages from the
 > validator result to the user.
 To maintain the same behaviour of the
-> previous server-side login version we only return the **Please
+> previous server-side login version we only return the "Please
-> complete the form.** message when the user typed something wrong in
+> complete the form" message when the user typed something wrong in
 > the form fields.

 I don't know about you, but even for such a small and stupid case, the